Diamondbacks vs. Blue Jays Player Props Betting Odds

-The Toronto Blue Jays host the Arizona Diamondbacks at Rogers Centre on Friday at 7:07 PM ET.
-Those looking to place a player prop wager can find odds for Bo Bichette, Corbin Carroll and others in this contest.
+Sportsbooks have set player props for Vladimir Guerrero Jr., Corbin Carroll and others when the Toronto Blue Jays host the Arizona Diamondbacks at Rogers Centre on Saturday at 3:07 PM ET.

 Bet on this matchup or its props with BetMGM!